jiangkanqian/Aurora-Code/README.md

 ## Copyright & Disclaimer

 ```
-Copyright (c) Anthropic.
+Copyright (c) Aurora.
 All rights reserved.

-All source code in this repository is the intellectual property of Anthropic and Claude.
+All source code in this repository is the intellectual property of Aurora.
 This repository is provided strictly for technical research and educational purposes.
 Commercial use is strictly prohibited.